 In 2021, one in five US workers considered switching careers or changing jobs, a considerable increase over 2020.
 The pandemic has shaken up the job market, and many employees are thinking about changing careers for better job satisfaction, pay, increased benefits, or to start a new company.
 Behavioral Health Jobs has multiple job categories in the behavioral health industry where you can begin your new career search.

 If you are thinking about switching careers, Behavioral Health Jobs has an online database of jobs in the behavioral health industry.
 We list hundreds of job openings for you to choose from to find a new job or start a new career in the mental health field.
-You can search by job category and experience level to find the best career for you to begin your new career path.
+You can search by job category and experience level to find the best careers in behavioral health for you to begin your new path.

-Reasons Why Switching Careers Is a Good Idea
+Reasons Why Switching Careers May Be a Good Idea

 Employees switching careers is becoming more and more common these days.
 The recent increase in work-from-home jobs and telehealth options has enticed many employees to consider switching careers.
 While money is always a consideration for finding a new job, it is no longer the number one reason people change careers today.